Українська

 The Holy Annunciation Monastery in Nizhyn was founded in 1702 by Metropolitan Stefan Yavorskyi, whose brother served at that time as abbot of the Saint Nicholas Cathedral.

-The Annunciation Cathedral was built in 1716 according to the project of the Moscow architect Hrigory Ustinov in the Baroque style.
+The Annunciation Cathedral was built in 1716 according to the project of the architect Hrigory Ustinov in the Baroque style.
 Had a second name - Nazareth the Virgin.
 Fragments of paintings of the XVIII-XIX centuries have been preserved inside.

 The complex also includes the Peter and Paul Church with a bell tower (1803), the abbot's house with a refectory and cells (1808), as well as 12 monastery shops.